Kevingtxz/Bora/README.md

 ## Description

-This is the first version of a frontend for an app, this was made with Html, Css3 and Javascript.
+Bora is a platform to find atividades like football, volleyball, party and others around your city.

 ![](Project1.bmp)